 You may have quite a few “value-adds” in your financial services business, but serving clients really boils down to helping them alleviate a problem in their financial life.

-Most prospects you meet via your seminars, other prospecting programs and in virtual meetings are looking to make similar key decisions that could potentially help them:
+Most prospects you meet via your seminars, other prospecting programs, and in virtual meetings are looking to make similar key decisions that could potentially help them:

 - accumulate money for retirement

-- NOT outlive that retirement savings
+- NOT outlive their retirement savings

 - pay for their children’s college expenses without bankrupting their retirement